Xavier-data-research/Xavierdataresearch.github.io/index.md

 layout: home
 ---

-  <p>My name is Xavier Singleton, I was born December 22nd 1999.
+  <p>My name is Xavier Singleton, I was born on December 22nd, 1999.
 I think life follows the law of nature and should never think to break the rules nature placed but we do it anyway, I hope for my sister to live a fruitful life in the future and I will forever be indebted to my mother who gave me and my brother the most fruitful present.

 <p>